B. S. Elementary Education Degree K-6 with ESL Endorsement

 Traditional Daytime Cohort (Fall Admission Only)

 ELED courses are taught 2 days a week from 8 a.m. to 1:40 p.m.
 Practicum is 1 day a week in an elementary school beginning the first semester and progressing until the 11 week student teaching experience in the 4th semester.
 This takes 2 years (4 semesters) to complete.
 Students must attend full-time.
 Students take courses together every semester in a cohort and progress through the Program together.
 This option includes possible employment opportunities while in the program in partnership with Washington County School District.

 Flexible Pathway Evening Program (Fall Admission Only)

 This program begins Fall 2018.
-ELED courses will be taught Monday – Thursday from 4:30 to 6:10 p.m. and 7:00 to 8:40 p.m on selected days.
-Practicum hours in an elementary school can be arranged around the student’s schedule.
+ELED courses will be taught Monday - Thursday from 4:30 to 6:10 p.m. and/or 7:00 to 8:40 p.m.
+Practicum hours are required but the practicum schedule is more flexible.
 This option takes 5 semesters to complete at minimum; this includes one summer semester so that graduation can still be completed in 2 to 2 1/2 years if students choose to attend school full-time.
 Students can choose to attend part-time.
 The 11 week student teaching experience will be completed in the final semester.

 - Cumulative GPA of 3.0 or higher